 Health Benefits of Hollyhock

 The Chinese used extract of hollyhock in many traditional remedies, including prescriptions for bronchial complaints, as well as in anti-inflammatory and painkilling preparations.
 Modern scientific research has revealed that the plant does possess compounds that can have medicinal benefits for the human body.
-Hollyhock can be useful for:
+Hollyhock benefits are mainly used for:

-- Easing asthmatic muscle spasms.
+- Relieving asthmatic muscle spasms.
 A substance within the plant can help soothe muscles during an asthma attack, therefore regulating breathing.

 - Treating coughs and colds.
 Components within hollyhock are able to soothe a sore throat and ease the symptoms of the common cold.